 Midvisible AOD retrievals over desert surfaces exhibit considerable inconsistencies across different sensors and algorithms.
 The choice of retrieval algorithms causes nonlinear relationships between the retrieved AOD from MODIS and VIIRS.
 Specif- ically, the MAIAC algorithm retrieves lower AOD than the DB algorithm under low aerosol loadings but higher AOD under high aerosol loadings.
 The EPS algorithm generally produces lower AOD than DB, with their divergence increasing as aerosol loading increases.
 In the operational EPS product, an urban aerosol optical model was selected for dust retrieval, leading to significantly lower AOD compared to other algorithms.
 A test retrieval using the dust optical model, however, shows significant improvement in the EPS agreement with other algorithms.
 The MISR operational product exhibits reduced data coverage and significant AOD underestimation compared to MODIS and VIIRS.
 In contrast, the MISR research algorithm produces higher, more consistent AOD retrievals as well as improved constraints on particle microphysical properties.
 Over the Caspian Sea, midvisible AOD retrievals show better overall agreement between algorithms, despite the DT and EPS algorithms failing to select the dust optical model during retrieval.
 Generally, the DT algorithm retrieves lower AOD under clean marine conditions but higher AOD under dust-laden conditions compared to MAIAC, DB, and EPS algorithms.

-The high surface reflectivity and turbid coastal waters of Central Asia poses a great challenge for passive ALH retrieval from EPIC.
+The high surface reflectivity and shallow and turbid coastal waters of Central Asia poses a great challenge for passive ALH retrieval from EPIC.
 The EPIC AOCH product significantly overestimates aerosol heights under low aerosol loading or background conditions.
 However, over dust-laden scenes, EPIC shows good agreement with the CALIOP extinction-weighted height, with a mean bias of 0.4 km, an RMSE of 0.8 km, and 61% (72%) of co-located retrievals falling within 0.5 km (1.0 km) differences.
 At low aerosol loadings, EPIC AOCH and IASI infrared-based mean dust height retrievals show considerable discrepancies, but their differences stabilize as aerosol loading increases.
 On average, IASI retrievals over dust-laden scenes are 0.4 km higher than those from EPIC.
 The MISR plume height retrieval, derived from parallax of multi-angle images, aligns well with EPIC and CALIOP in detecting dust height over the foothills of the Kopet-Dag Range.

 685